Next.js migration for M&A valuation

 Wrapping Up

 Delaying your Next.js migration isn't just a technical oversight.
 It's a direct hit to your property portfolio's M&A valuation.
-Investors want modern, scalable tech.
-Upgrading now secures a premium exit, prevents ongoing losses, and positions your assets for future growth.
-This is about stopping the bleeding and building real asset value.
+Investors want modern, scalable tech that promises future growth and reduced risk.
+Upgrading now secures a premium exit, prevents ongoing operational losses, and strategically positions your assets for future innovation in a rapidly evolving market.
+This isn't just about a tech upgrade; it's about stopping the bleeding of value and building real, tangible asset value that commands top dollar.

 Send me your current tech stack overview.
 I'll show you exactly how a Next.js migration can add millions to your property portfolio's exit value.